Religion and Common Sense

 The list reads as follows.
 Gluttony, lust, greed, sorrow, anger, despair, envy and pride.

-I have indulged all of these impulses at one time or another in my life so I know that they do.
+I have indulged all of these impulses at one time or another in my life so I know what they do.
 They cut off the flow of energy - a condition I call "sin".

 Envy is the driving force behind consumerism.
-Example: Your neighbor shows you her new big screen HD TV, so you want one too.
+Example: Your neighbor shows you her big screen HD TV, so you want one too.
 What is wrong with that?

 Out of the Jungle

 Devoutly religious people have a hard time accepting the reality of serial killers, human sacrifice, child molesters, and the government sanctioned mass murder we call war.
 It is only when I accept my status as an animal in the human form that everything begins to make sense.
 My fascination with people who resort to violence is evidence of an animal gene in my DNA.
 As a person who wishes to get along with my fellow men and women I have built mental barriers (filters) against certain impulses that I know would damage my reputation as a “good” person.
-A small percentage of people in a civilized society breach these barriers we refer to as a conscience.
-In the process of enjoying the thrill of power and control over their victims, they have to destroy the conscience and become con artists in order to hide their true nature.
+A small percentage of people in a civilized society breach these barriers we collectively refer to as a conscience.
+In order to experience the thrill of power and control over their victims, they have to destroy the conscience and become con artists in order to hide their true nature.